FuriousRamsay/TraderNetworkMoreJobs/README.md

 	﻿Note: These are prototypes and aren't very optimized.
 They rely on the core game AI which still has to be improved.
-	﻿﻿- Ally Function 1: attack nearby zombies and hostile animals ﻿﻿- Ally Function 2: follow player up to a certain point ﻿﻿The AI does not do very well inside a POI, but creates can be placed in single player as way to help defend in certain situation should you need
+	﻿﻿- Ally Function 1: attack nearby zombies and hostile animals ﻿﻿- Ally Function 2: follow player up to a certain point ﻿﻿The AI does not do very well inside a POI, but crates can be placed in single player as way to help defend in certain situation should you need
 	﻿﻿some assistance

 Installation Instructions: